 Variceal banding is a type of endoscopic procedure.
 It does not require major surgery.
 In this procedure, bands are placed around the varices located in the esophagus.
 This is done using a thin, very flexible and long tube called an endoscope.
 It allows the doctor to see what is happening internally.
 The banding process works to stop the potential for rupture and can help to stop bleeding already present as a result.

 In some situations, though it is rare, the technique may not work.
 The bleeding from the varices may be too significant, for example.
 In this case, your Brooklyn GI doctor will use endoscopic sclerotherapy.
 In this procedure, an injection is made with a hardening agent.
 These are injected into the varices and over time leads to the eradication.

 Variceal banding, also called variceal litigation, is not commonly used in other areas, such as the stomach.
 If you suffer from gastric varices, your Brooklyn gastroenterologist may recommend the use of hardening materials during the endoscopy instead.

 If bleeding is present or if there is evidence that these small vessels are swollen, the risk of rupture are high.
 This means that you could lose blood and you may suffer from long-term complications.
 However, variceal banding as an endoscopic treatment is very straightforward and minimally invasive.
 It can be performed in most outpatient centers and hospitals.

-Variceal banding is a common type of management tool your cirrhosis doctor in Brooklyn may recommend.
+Variceal banding is a common type of management tool your cirrhosis doctor at our Cobble Hill or Ocean Parkway location in Brooklyn, NY may recommend.
 It is often necessary in individuals who have advancing cirrhosis.
 The procedure can take more than one session to completely eradicate the varices.
 Location as well as seriousness impact how much time it will take to improve this condition and reduce complications it may bring about if left untreated.